Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 5. Admin access to all forum content, controlling what is posted and the ability to delete content after publication.
 	- Admin access allows content to be monitored, promoting a positive and safe environment.

+6. Edit their user profile.
+	- The ability to edit and maintain a user profile allows the user to express their identity online and give additional context to posts.

 The user stories for this project can be viewed [here](https://github.com/ConRdav/pp4-three-lions/projects/1)